 What are your mobility needs?

-Before installing grab rails, think about any mobility aids you’re already using and whether they’re suitable.
-If they don’t feel suitable or if you don’t have any and think you could benefit from some, you could arrange for a mobility needs assessment by a physiotherapist or occupational therapist.
+Before installing grab rails, think about any mobility aids you’re already using and whether they’re suitable for your needs.
+If they don’t feel suitable, or if you don’t have any mobility aids but feel you could benefit from some, then arrange a mobility needs assessment with a physiotherapist or occupational therapist.

 If you feel confident about making a good choice, you could also consider buying a stick or walking frame to provide support.

 Once you’re happy you have suitable mobility equipment if needed, the next step is to consider additional grab rails for support.